hgdeoro/daedalus/README.md

 The project could be imported from within Eclipse PyDev.

 Current iteration goals
 ----------------------------------------

+* Test the instructions of the section 'For the curious: install in a virtual machine'

+* Fix the fabric task `launch_cassandra()` so we can install Daedalus enterely from `install_all()`.

 Not implemented right now / Ideas / TODOs
 ----------------------------------------

+* Failover on client (if one server doesn't respond, try another)

 * Test and compare performance and disk space: StorageService vs StorageService2